Chris-70/WiFiBinaryClock/README.md

      It provides a consistent interface for accessing and modifying the clock's configuration.
      This class is defined in the [`BCMenu.h`][BCMenu] and [`BCMenu.cpp`][BCMenu_cpp] files.

+#### The main components of the [`BCGlobalDefines`][BCGlobalDefines] library include:

+0. **[`IBinaryClockBase`][IBinaryClock]**: An interface class that defines the core functionality of the binary clock.
+This class provides a common interface for different implementations of the binary clock, and providing a consistent API for interacting with the clock.
+     This provides a level of decoupling that makes testing of the components easier.
+     The Interface class, by design, allows passing an implementing class to the sub-classes without creating circular dependencies.
+     This class is defined in the [`IBinaryClockBase.h`][IBinaryClock] file.

+1. **[`IBCButtonBase`][BCButton]**: An interface class that abstracts the button functionality, providing a consistent interface for reading button states and managing button presses.
+     This class is responsible for debouncing button presses and translating them into meaningful actions within the binary clock.
+     This class is defined in the [`IBCButtonBase.h`][IBCButtonBase] file.

-4. **[`BinaryClock.Defines.h`][BinaryClockDefines]**: A header file that contains all the preprocessor definitions for the different boards and their capabilities.
+2. **[`BinaryClock.Defines.h`][BinaryClockDefines]**: A header file that contains all the preprocessor definitions for the different boards and their capabilities.
 This file is used to configure the library for different hardware platforms and enable or disable features based on the board being used.
      This header file is used by every class to simplify the code for all the different boards and configurations.
 Defines and MACROs are used to manage the selective code used throughout the library based on the board being used and the configuration.
      Custom board definitions and configurations are possible using the [`board_select.h`][boardselect] file where the user can define a `CUSTOM_UNO` board that will be used instead of any predefined board.
 If this file exists, it is automatically included at the start of the [`BinaryClock.Defines.h`][BinaryClockDefines] file overriding the predefined board definitions.
        This file is located at ['./lib/BinaryClock/src/BinaryClock.Defines.h'][BinaryClockDefines].

-5. **[`BinaryClock.Structs.h`][BinaryClockStructs]**: A header file that contains all the global data structures used in the library.
+3. **[`BinaryClock.Structs.h`][BinaryClockStructs]**: A header file that contains all the global data structures used in the library.
 This file defines the various data structures used to represent time, alarms, and other settings within the binary clock.
      This file is located at ['./lib/BinaryClock/src/BinaryClock.Structs.h'][BinaryClockStructs].

-6. **[`SerialOutput.Defines.h`][SerialOutputDefines]**: A header file that contains all the serial output MACROs used for debugging and logging.
+4. **[`SerialOutput.Defines.h`][SerialOutputDefines]**: A header file that contains all the serial output MACROs used for debugging and logging.
 This file provides a way to enable or disable serial output throughout the library, allowing for easy debugging and troubleshooting.
 The output code can be removed by just defining or undefining the relevant MACROs reducing the final code size.
      This file is located at ['./lib/BinaryClock/src/SerialOutput.Defines.h'][SerialOutputDefines].

+5. **[`TaskWrapper.h`][TaskWrapper]**: A header file that provides a wrapper for task management, simplifying the creation and handling of `FreeRTOS` tasks. [`TaskWrapper`][TaskWrapper] allows instance methods to be called in their own task in addition to static and free methods.
+Any instance method that takes one or more parameters and returns void can be called using the templates in [`TaskWrapper`][TaskWrapper].
+The parameters along with the class instance pointer are dynamically bundled in to a template parameter structure that serves as the parameter in the `FreeRTOS` call to `xTaskCreate()` which is unpacked before calling the instance method with the required parameters.
+When the instance method ends, the parameters are deleted freeing the memory and the task is destroyed by calling `vTaskDelete()` on itself.
+     This file is located at ['./lib/BCGlobalDefines/src/TaskWrapper.h'][TaskWrapper].

 #### The main components of the [`BinaryClockWiFi`][BinaryClockWiFi_lib] library include: